Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Introduction

 \cite{chand11} studies the implications of using sampled network data in applied work, provide analytical corrections in some examples of interest and develop a more general graphical reconstruction approach.
 In the context of peer effects, the analytical correction can be applied if the researcher has data on the network, outcomes and exogenous characteristics for a subsample of individuals and knows the identities, outcomes and exogenous characteristics of all of their peers.
 This means that data are only missing for peers-of-peers.
 To apply graphical reconstruction, for every individual, the researcher must observe the outcomes, exogenous characteristics and variables which can be used to predict the propensity of individuals to form links in a network formation model.

-\cite{breza20} use a parametric network formation model to show that network structure can be identified and used to construct network statistics (e.g. centrality measures) if the researcher does not collect network data for all individuals, but instead collects relational data for a sub-sample of individuals and basic characteristics of all individuals.\footnote{Relational data are collected by asking questions of the form `Consider all the individuals in your group with whom you do activity X. How many of these have trait Y?' \citep{breza20}} \cite{sojourner13}, \cite{wang13} and \cite{liu17} consider the case in which the network and all individuals are observed without error but there are missing data in the outcomes and/or exogenous characteristics.
+\cite{breza20} use a parametric network formation model to show that network structure can be identified and used to construct network statistics (e.g., centrality measures) if the researcher does not collect network data for all individuals, but instead collects relational data for a sub-sample of individuals and basic characteristics of all individuals.\footnote{Relational data are collected by asking questions of the form `Consider all the individuals in your group with whom you do activity X. How many of these have trait Y?' \citep{breza20}} \cite{sojourner13}, \cite{wang13} and \cite{liu17} consider the case in which the network and all individuals are observed without error but there are missing data in the outcomes and/or exogenous characteristics.

-All of these papers suppose that the researcher observes at least some data on every individual.\footnote{Some additionally require specification and estimation of one or more network formation model.} In contrast, we allow for some individuals to be entirely missing and do not require knowledge on whether there even exist such individuals.
-These gains come from exploiting the structure of the group interactions model we consider.
-Hence, though we consider a less general network structure than other research, we also require weaker assumptions on data availability.\footnote{We discuss this issue further in Section \ref{disc}}.
+All of the above papers suppose that the researcher observes at least some data on every individual.
+In contrast, we allow for some individuals to be entirely missing and do not require knowledge on whether there even exist such individuals.
+These gains come from exploiting the structure of the group interactions model we consider, which, though widely used in practice (e.g., \cite{moffitt01,sacerdote01,glaeser03,angrist14,boucher14,cornel17}) and well understood theoretically (e.g., \cite{lee07,bramoulle09,davezies09,bramoulle20}), is less general than some.\footnote{We discuss this issue further in Section \ref{disc}.}

-Our work is also related to the literature on multiple peer effects. \cite{goldsmith13}, \cite{arduini20} and \cite{reza21} study peer effects which operate through more than one network.
-These papers suppose that every individual is subject to the same peer effects, but that they operate through two or more networks.
-In contrast, we suppose that individuals are exposed to peer effects operating through only one network, but there is uncertainty as to which is the relevant network.
+Our work is also related to the literature on multiple peer effects. \cite{goldsmith13}, \cite{arduini20} and \cite{reza21} study a setting in which individuals are exposed to multiple peer effects, each operating through a different network.
+In contrast, we suppose that individuals are exposed to peer effects operating through one network, but there is uncertainty as to which is the relevant network.
 Our model is thus not a model of multiple peer effects, but one of peer effects with uncertain peer groups.
+The approaches are not observationally equivalent.
+With multiple peer effects, the endogenous peer effects propogate through a network formed by taking the union of the links over multiple networks.
+In contrast, with uncertain peer groups, the endogenous effects propogate through only one network, the identity of which is unknown.